Darryn330/Darryn_BSE_Portfolio/index.md

 As for the IR obstacle avoidance module sensors, I used code to set the pin values of the leftIR and rightIR to 7 and 8.
 Each sensor has 3 pins saying VCC(power), GND(ground), and OUT(output).
 The OUT pin is a digital output signal indicating whether an obstacle is detected or not.
 Therefore, I had to wire both sensor's OUT pins to their corresponding pins so the code could go to the correct modules.
 When the 2 sensors detected an object close to it, it made the wheel opposite of it spin backward making it turn away from the object.
 When both sensors were obstructed, the car moved backwards.

-IR Obstacle Avoidace Module Schematic
+IR Obstacle Avoidace Module Schematic:
 ![IR Obstacle Avoidance Module Schematic](https://github.com/Darryn330/Darryn_BSE_Portfolio/blob/01ceee8e1a5722c5cfd2b2f8a822e852ecea0c4d/IR%20Obstacle%20Avoidance%20Module%20schematic.jpg)

-Ultrasonic Module Schematic
+Ultrasonic Module Schematic:
 ![Ultrasonic Module Schematic](https://github.com/Darryn330/Darryn_BSE_Portfolio/blob/034e55c0167eb9afb0b44b15ec4e64b73dbb8159/Ultrasonic%20Schematic.jpg)

 ### Description: